 - 5. The third stage gives the requester a right of appeal to the Information Commissioner if he/she is still dissatisfied, following the internal review. - 6.
-Over the period 1 January 2015 to 31 December 2015 the number of requests received was 1206, which represents an 8.16% increase on requests received in the previous year and a 453.21% increase since the implementation of the Act in 2005. - 7.
-Of the requests received 94.84% were dealt with within the 20 day timescale.
-This represents a decrease of 0.1% in performance on the 2014 figure of 95.53%. - 8.
-Eight requests were subject to internal review.
-The original decision maker's decision was upheld in all eight cases. - 9.
-One requester has exercised his right of appeal to the Information Commissioner.
-The Information Commissioner has not yet determined the appeal. - 10.
-The table below details how many requests have been received by Gateshead Council and its neighbouring authorities in 2015:-
+Over the period 1 January 2016 to 31 December 2016 the number of requests received was 1200, which represents a 0.58% decrease on requests received in the previous year and a 450.95% increase since the implementation of the Act in 2005.
+Most Councils experiencing a decrease might be due to increased transparency. - 7.
+Of the requests received 94.25% were dealt with within the 20 day timescale.
+This represents a decrease of less than 0.1% in performance on the 2016 figure of 94.84%. - 8.
+Four requests were subject to internal review.
+The original decision maker's decision was upheld in all four cases. - 9.
+Two requesters have exercised his right of appeal to the Information Commissioner.
+The Information Commissioner has not yet made a decision about the appeals. - 10.
+The table below details how many requests have been received by Gateshead Council and its neighboring authorities in 2015:-